khurram-syed/cypress-automation-assignment/README.md

   or

-   > npm cypress run --env TAGS='@smoke'.  // For any specific test
+   > npm cypress run --env TAGS='@smoke'.    //<-- For any specific test

    > npm run cy:run:smoke

  **BROWSERS** :
- *Note#:* All Drivers can be invoked by following command.
+ *Note#:* Following browsers can be invoked by below commands.
 By default it would run in Chrome

     > npm run test:headed:chrome

     > npm run test:headed:firefox

 **REPORTING** :

- - Extent HTML Reports will be generated automatically at following location with above command execution.
+ - Allure HTML Reports will be generated automatically at following location with above command execution.
 Screenshots will get embedded in the reports too for the Failing tests.

      > npm run allure:report      // <-- This will generate and open the reports

      > npm run test:allure        //<-- This will run tests, generate and open the reports

      > Report Location : <root>/allure-report/index.html